olehdovhan/BookPlayer/README.md

 # BookPlayer

-## Тестове завдання
+## Test Assignment

 ![plot](BookPlayer/Media/Listening.png)
 ￼
-### В рамках даного тестового завдання я розробив міні-додаток для прослуховування книги з наступним функціоналом:
+### As part of this test task, I developed a mini-application for listening to a book with the following functionality:

-* Play/pause аудіо
+* Play/pause audio
-* Перемикання між главами книги
-* Регулювання швидкості відтворення
-* Перемотування аудіо вперед/назад на певний проміжок часу

-### Використав такі технології:
+* Switching between chapters of the book
+* Adjusting playback speed
+* Rewinding audio forward/backward by a certain time interval

+### I used the following technologies:

-*  SwiftUI: Для створення UI
+* SwiftUI: For creating the UI
-* Swift Concurrency: Для асинхронного програмування
+* Swift Concurrency: For asynchronous programming
-* TCA: Для створення гнучкої архітектури
+* TCA: For creating a flexible architecture
-* Unit тестування для ключових компонентів додатку

-### Примітка:  PreviewView - не є частиною ТЗ, а створений для тестування на різних книгах.
+* Unit testing for key components of the application